-A large number of quality control measures were built into the survey at both data collection and subsequent stages to check on the quality of interviewer performance.
+A large number of quality control measures were built into the survey to check on the quality of interviewer performance at both the data collection stage and subsequently.
 Recalls to check on the work of interviewers were carried out at 10% of productive households.

-The computer program used by interviewers had in-built soft checks (which can be suppressed) and hard checks (which cannot be suppressed) which included messages querying uncommon or unlikely answers as well as answers outside an acceptable range.
+The computer program used by interviewers had in-built soft checks (which can be suppressed) and hard checks (which cannot be suppressed) which included messages querying uncommon or unlikely answers as well as answers entered which fell outside a pre-determined acceptable range.
 For example, if someone aged 16 or over had a height entered in excess of 1.93 metres, a message asked the interviewer to confirm that this was a correct entry (a soft check), and if someone said they had carried out an activity on more than 28 days in the last four weeks the interviewer would not be able to enter this (a hard check).
-For children, the checks were age specific.
-Some infants were weighed by having an adult hold them; the weight of the adult on their own was entered into the computer followed by the combined weight of the infant and adult.
+For children, some checks were age specific.
+Some young children were weighed by having an adult hold them; the weight of the adult on their own was entered into the computer followed by the combined weight of the infant and child.
 A hard check was used to ensure that the weight entered for the adult alone did not exceed the weight of the infant and adult combined.